Correcting exponentiality test for binned earthquake magnitudes: Introduction

 These results seem to suggest a systematic bias in statistical testing of binned magnitudes exponentiality.
 As the catalog size increases, the Lilliefors test rejects the null hypothesis of an exponential distribution for a progressively larger portion of the lower magnitude range.
 This shifts the estimated $M_c$ to larger values, even if the underlying distribution is exponential for $M \geq M_{\min}$.

-To examine this issue more in detail, we set up a numerical experiment to assess how the rejection rate of the Lilliefors test varies with the bin width $\Delta m$ and catalog size.
+To examine this issue more in detail, we set up a numerical experiment to assess how the rejection probability of the Lilliefors test varies with the bin width $\Delta m$ and catalog size.
 For various combinations of $\Delta m$ and size, we generate 1,000 synthetic catalogs of binned magnitudes.
 Each catalog is then dithered following the standard procedure, i.e. by adding uniformly distributed noise.
 Lastly, we apply the Lilliefors test.
-The rejection rate is defined as the proportion of simulations in which the null hypothesis of exponentially distributed magnitudes is rejected.
-The full procedure is described in detail in Algorithm~\ref{alg:uniform_noise}.
+The rejection probability is defined as the proportion of simulations in which the null hypothesis of exponentially distributed magnitudes is rejected.
+The full procedure is described in detail in Algorithm 1 in the Supplemental Material (Section S4).
 Results are shown in Table~\ref{Tab:Rejection_Rates} and Figure~\ref{fig:lilliefors}.

-The rejection rate increases with both catalog size and bin width $\Delta m$.
-Specifically, for a fixed catalog size, the rejection rate tends to increase as $\Delta m$ increases.
+The rejection probability increases with both catalog size and bin width $\Delta m$.
+Specifically, for a fixed catalog size, the rejection probability tends to increase as $\Delta m$ increases.
 With the standard bin width ($\Delta m = 0.1$), the exponential model is rejected 100\% of the time for size of order $10^5$, which corresponds to the lower range of modern high‐resolution datasets \citep[e.g.][]{ross2019searching,tan2021machine}.

 These two numerical experiments show that: